Trichet says ECB disagrees with IMF on bank capital

-PARIS ECB President Jean-Claude Trichet said on Monday ECB experts disagreed with the IMF's method for assessing the capital requirements of European banks and that the Fund's final figure would be well below 200 billion euros (174 billion pounds) .
+PARIS ECB President Jean-Claude Trichet said on Monday ECB experts disagreed with the IMF's method for assessing the capital requirements of European banks and that the Fund's final figure would be well below 200 billion euros.

-Trichet also said that an EU/IMF troika had given the Greek government more time to take the decisions needed to keep its EU-IMF bailout programme on track.
+Trichet also said that an EU/IMF troika had given the Greek government more time to take the decisions needed to keep its EU-IMF bailout program on track.

 "The Greek government understands the message and will do what is needed to achieve these objectives," Trichet said in a television interview.